interpreting-video-features/interpreting-video-features.github.io/index.md

 *ACCV 2020, 15th Asian Conference on Computer Vision, to appear.*

-This website contains animated figures both from the main article and the supplementary material of our [paper](https://arxiv.org/abs/2002.00367).
-The hyperparameters used in the work can be found at the bottom of the page.
+This website contains animated figures both from the main article and the supplementary material of our [paper](https://arxiv.org/abs/2002.00367):

 `@InProceedings{ManttariBroome_2020_Interpreting_Video_Features,
     title={Interpreting Video Features: a Comparison of 3D Convolutional Networks and Convolutional LSTM Networks},